Siege of Bitche: Bombing

 The locations of the artillery pieces dominate the top of the citadel by about thirty meters: the bombardment can begin.

 September 11, 1870, the bombardment begins without warning at ten o'clock in the morning with twenty-four pieces starting to spit fire.
 The citadel immediately responded with its fourteen cannons and the exchange of fire continued most of the day.
 Near the buildings set ablaze on the citadel, the French guns ceased to reply around noon while the Germans continued their fire until eleven o'clock.

-These shots resumed during the night, forcing the citadel to retaliate until the morning of September 12, 1870 at nine.
+These shots resumed during the night, forcing the citadel to retaliate until the morning of September 12, 1870, at nine.
 The German guns continued their bombardment on the entrenched camp behind Fort Saint-Sébastien and, from six o'clock in the afternoon, the German gunners, overwhelmed by the bitchoise resistance, received the order to bomb the houses of the town spared until then.
 The vision becomes Dantesque : the buildings on the citadel and the burning houses of the city light up the night, as the glowing sky is obscured by clouds of smoke.
 In town, seventy houses are set ablaze as well as the town hall.

 The next day the September 13, 1870, Mr. Lautenschlager, mayor of the city, asks Commander Teyssier to suspend firing in order to ask Colonel Kohlermann, the leader of the besiegers, to allow those who wish to leave the city.
 Kohlemann refuses at first, then declares that the population who left would do so on their own responsibility.
 Teyssier then made arrangements for the evacuation.
 He is not unhappy to save food for his rationed troops in this way.
 In thisSeptember 13, 1870, a certain number of Bitchois left the city to settle in the surrounding villages, mainly in Mouterhouse and Baerenthal, but also in Lemberg, Goetzenbruck, Meisenthal, Saint-Louis, Haspelschiedt and Éguelshardt.
 There is a controversy between historians on the number of these starters: the number varying from 500 to 1,760 depending on the sources.

 After the departure of these volunteers (including the mayor and the parish priest), Commandant Teyssier appoints a municipal commission chaired by Mr. Lamberton.
-It should be noted, however, a very important fact: the Germans push back inside the city a group of patients affected by smallpox, perhaps with the aim of also infecting the recalcitrant garrison.
+However, the Germans push back inside the city a group of patients affected by smallpox, perhaps with the aim of also infecting the recalcitrant garrison.
 The shootings resumed on September 14, 1870, on the citadel, on the city and the entrenched camp.
 Thick smoke floats above the valley subjected to this continuous bombardment.
 A tragedy almost occurred that day on the citadel: a burning building located on the Grosse-Tête housed a casemate with ten tons of powder in barrels.
 The fire was brought under control at the last minute, and it is easy to imagine what could have happened if the powder had caught fire.